LHNCBC/ucum-lhc/README.md

 Currently we have code to serve multiple purposes.
 The core code supports the validation and conversion of UCUM unit expressions.
 Other code is concerned with importing and exporting the UCUM data, and in supporting the demo page (noted above).
-If you are looking to include the ucum-lhc code code in your application, download the code with the [bower](https://bower.io) package manager.
+If you are looking to include the ucum-lhc core code in your application, download the code with the [bower](https://bower.io) package manager.